yo-artyom/yo-artyom/README.md

 </h1>
 <br />

-Hi, I'm Artyom, a backend engineer from Russia.
-Currently living in Berlin.
+Hi, I'm Artyom, a backend engineer currently living in Berlin.

 Passionate with designing and developing software.
 <br />